Thomas Hardy: 7 Facts about an Astounding Novelist and Poet

-He was an English novelist, poet, and realist writer of the Victorian era.
+Thomas Hardy (2 June 1840–11 January 1928) He was an English novelist, poet, and realist writer of the Victorian era.
 He was influenced by Romanticism, especially by the writer William Wordsworth.
 Charles Dickens was also a significant influence on his work, and like Dickens, Hardy was concerned with critiques of Victorian society, but the latter focused more on the rural class.

 Hardy is considered one of the realist writers of the Victorian era.
-He studied the social contradictions in the lives of those living in Victorian England and criticized the prevailing opinions and beliefs at that time.
-He also criticized traditions and thoughts related to marriage, education and religion.
+He studied the social contradictions in the lives of those living in Victorian England and criticised the prevailing opinions and beliefs at that time.
+He also criticised traditions and thoughts related to marriage, education and religion.
 These beliefs stifled people’s lives and caused them misery and suffering, and were the main focus of Hardy’s work.

 The writer was also known for standing against the social rules that separate the different classes of society.
 This is clearly shown in the novel Two on a Tower.
 Fate and luck are other important themes in Hardy’s writing, such as Away from the Crowd, which would have taken a very different turn were it not for the element of luck.